SavageCore/BSPlaylistDownloader/README.md

 From the command line there are three ways to download a playlist:

-1. By playlist ID, playlist URL or bplist file:
+1. By playlist ID
+2. Playlist URL
+3. bplist file

 Note you'll want to enclose the file in quotes if it contains spaces. `BSPlaylistDownloader-win64.exe "C:\Users\Username\Downloads\BeatSaver - Bookmarks.bplist"`